CortexIntelligentAutomation/docs/content/en/docs/2025.1/Guides/user-guides/user-interfaces/gateway/Admin/packages/package-version-editor.md

 The Default Package can be set on any {{% ctx %}} Package that has a published {{% ctx %}} Package Version.
 If all the {{% ctx %}} Package Versions associated with the Default Package are unpublished, the Default Package remains unchanged.

-See the [Set the Default Package tutorial][] for a step-by-step guide.
+See the [Set the Default Package][Set the Default Package tutorial] tutorial for a step-by-step guide.

 #### Set As Default Version